-The Bishop’s book-bearer is considered one of the senior positions amongst the Altar servers, as it requires close attentiveness to the Bishop’s movements and the flow of the services themselves.
+The Bishop’s book-bearer is considered one of the senior positions amongst the Altar servers, as it requires close attentiveness to the Bishop’s movements and the flow of the Divine Services themselves.
+It is normally an obedience laid upon a mature Altar server with ample experience.
 The book-bearer must not, however, be one of the Subdeacons unless there are more than two of the latter present, as the Subdeacons fulfil other prescribed roles during the hierarchical services.

-When outside the Altar (e.g. at the cathedra in the centre of the temple) the book-bearer stands to the Bishop’s left and slightly behind him.
+When outside the Altar (e.g. at the cathedra in the centre of the temple) the book-bearer stands either to the Bishop’s left or right (as he indicates) and slightly behind him.
 Within the Altar he stands to the Bishop’s left, no more than a few steps from him.
 At all times his attention should be on the Bishop, so that by a small gesture of the latter’s left hand he can indicate that he needs the book, which can immediately be presented to him.

 Inside the Altar, the opened book is held before the Bishop at the front and slightly to the left of the Holy Table.
 The book-bearer must be attentive not to touch the Table, nor let the fabric marker rest upon it (lest it snag and put at risk the sacred items thereon).
 When prayers are read outside of the Altar, the practice in our Diocese is for the book-bearer to stand directly in front of the Bishop, the book open at chest level.